The Inward Investment and International Taxation Review: Austria

 A tax group for corporate income tax purposes can be applied for under the following conditions:

-- group parent may be a resident or a non-resident from the EU or European Economic Area (EEA) with a registered branch in Austria;
+- group parent may be a resident or a non-resident from the European Union or European Economic Area (EEA) with a registered branch in Austria;

-- group members may be residents or non-residents from the EU or a country that provides comprehensive mutual assistance (only direct subsidiaries of resident taxpayers);
+- group members may be residents or non-residents from the European Union or a country that provides comprehensive mutual assistance (only direct subsidiaries of resident taxpayers);

 - >50 per cent in capital and voting rights during the whole tax year;